vladimir-vg/batiscaph/README.md

 # Development setup

-Unlike in demo, batiskaph do not stores events in csv files anymore.
+Unlike in demo, batiscaph do not stores events in csv files anymore.
 Now it uses database for it.
 You need to install clickhouse (column oriented dbms) and neo4j (graph database).

 Specify neo4j url (`NEO4J_HTTP_URL`) with your login:pass if needed.
-You may take look at `batiskaph_app:read_config/0` function for better understanding.
+You may take look at `batiscaph_app:read_config/0` function for better understanding.

 Also you need to install babel to use web interface in development mode: